Conference Agenda

 • Where are the key opportunity areas moving forward, looking both at location and also at the product?

-• Where are the Joint Venture opportunities in the UK Market?
+• Where are the opportunities in PBSA to partner with Universities?

-• Utilities budgets and other costs – dragging returns
+• How are utilities and other rising costs dragging returns?

 Matt Burton, Executive Director of Partnerships, UPP,